[Paper] Causal Effect Estimation with Latent Textual Treatments

 - Train a sparse autoencoder on a large corpus of raw text.

-- The encoder maps each document to a low‑dimensional latent vector where most dimensions are zero (sparsity).
+- The encoder maps each document to a low‑dimensional latent vector in which most dimensions are zero (sparsity).

 - Researchers inspect the active dimensions to formulate a hypothesis (e.g., “dimension 7 captures politeness”).